RPGroup-PBoC/fit_seq/templates/growth_plate_reader/growth_plate_reader_README.md

 reason: experiment not yet completed
 ---

-# YYY-MM-DD Plate Reader Growth Measurement
+# YYYY-MM-DD Plate Reader Growth Measurement

 ## Purpose
 This experiment aims to measure the growth rate of the *E. coli* strains of interest in media with XX selection.